 She knew that he would do just as he had said.
 His pride had been hit hard by that horse, and now his authority and his way of dealing with his own slaves was being challenged by a mere woman; his own daughter.
 But being openly attacked by a slave?
 That had been something else that he could never allow to go unpunished.
 He would drag him back and string him up from that oak tree in the yard.
 He would face a long and painful death, serving as an example to the rest of them.

 She kept out of his way after that and made sure the slaves did the same, as she watched her father ride off not a half hour later.
 His mood had not improved.
-His horse had been ready, saddled, and outside of the front door when he left the house, or he might have been tempted to knock the stable lad out of his way.

 After he had gone, Elizabeth took a long piece of bleached wood, used for lifting clothing out of the boiling water, fished around in the bottom, and then slowly brought the pistol up to where she could reach it to lift it out of the hot water.
 The metal was hot to the touch.

 She sat down with a towel beside her on the table and fumbled nervously with the gun to dry it off.
 Her emotions, anger and fear—not fear for herself but fear for others, especially for William—made thumbs of her fingers.
 She was even trembling with anger, frustration, and uncertainty and was striving to bite the tears back.
 This was too common an occurrence with Angelique out of the house.
-She had fought with her father before, and had even intervened before too—where she might, to soften his edicts—but he had never pushed her off with such violence and knocked her to the ground as he had.
+She had fought with her father before, and had even intervened before too—to soften his edicts—but he had never pushed her off with such violence and knocked her to the ground as he had.

 It was clear that there would be a price to pay for all that had gone on that day.
 She was fearful for others.
 Her father was a bully, and worse, but he was no different from other slave owners.
 She had always tried to stand between him and the slaves but had never had to do it in such an obvious and openly confrontational way as she had this time, choosing always to work behind his back and unobtrusively where it was possible to do so.